Alberto200420/cryptofunding/README.md

 - **Fits the Architecture**: The project uses **API Gateway** and **Lambda**, which integrate seamlessly with DynamoDB.
 The serverless, event-driven nature of DynamoDB complements Lambda perfectly.
 - **Low Cost**: For MVPs with low requests, the **on-demand mode** ensures minimal expenses without pre-allocating resources.
-- **Scalability**: DynamoDB can effortlessly scale if your MVP attracts significant traffic, providing future-proofing without upfront investment.
+- **Scalability**: DynamoDB can effortlessly scale if MVP attracts significant traffic, providing future-proofing without upfront investment.

 ---